 Fish finders are among the most useful tools for anglers of all kinds, but they are often a mystery to beginners and novice anglers.
-It’s understandable for those who are new to fishing to ask questions related to fish finders, one of which everyone must consider at some point:

 Fish Finder Overview

-A fish finder is often not as straightforward as some anglers expect them to be in terms of the imagery and data produced by the device.
+A fish finder is often not as straightforward as some anglers expect them to be regarding the imagery and data produced by the device.
 Depending on what type of fish finder you use, fish might appear as a small crescent-shaped fish arch, a dot or even a fish icon on older models.
 Some more advanced fish finder models operate using a system that requires the angler to understand what it can pick up and how to decipher the images on the screen.

 Most fish finders operate using CHIRP sonar systems.
 This system stands for Compressed High Intensity Radar Pulse and is an improved version of 2D sonar that was first used in fish finders many years ago.
 The main difference between CHIRP sonar and traditional sonar is that the older technology uses a single beam while the CHIRP sonar works using continuous beams that provide a better overall reading.